dokieli logodokieli

 Open

 Documents can be opened from a local filesystem or by entering an HTTP URL.
 Both options read the resource's content, and if dokieli's CSS and JavaScript are not present, they are included before updating the DOM and initiating dokieli.
 This feature uses the resource browser to navigate HTTP URLs.
 See also openDocument (dokieli.js).
+There are special handling of data formats such as:

 Save